ed222an/Projektarbete-i-grupp/README.md

 # Projektarbete-i-grupp
-This repository will collect all our files for working on a Unity-based game, along with a web-based community.
+This repository will collect all our files for working on a Unity-based game.

+Link to the game's community repository: https://github.com/ed222an/Projektarbete-i-grupp-Community